 Putting on the New Name

 The next step is easy if nerve-wracking.
-You will need blue painting tape, a small spray bottle with water and a coupe of drops of soap, and the squeegee that (probably) came with the letters – a plastic wide putty knife will do but the one I got with my lettering has a nice foam edge for smoothing without catching.
+You will need blue painting tape, a small spray bottle with water and a couple of drops of soap, and the squeegee that (probably) came with the letters – a plastic wide putty knife will do but the one I got with my lettering has a nice foam edge for smoothing without catching.
 First use the squeegee on the letter sheet on a flat surface and make sure the letters are well-adhered to the liner.
 Then take the sheet(s) to the boat and tape them up.
 Find something level on the boat (I used our boot top stripe) or an actual level line that you draw (lightly!) on the hull.
 Measure down from the line to the tops of the letters making sure the name is level.
 Tape only the TOP of the sheet.
 Do the same with the hailing port if they are in two pieces.
 Check it from a distance to make sure it looks right.

 Start from the lowest line you will be putting on – usually the hailing port.
 Pull the sheet up so the letters are upside down and the back is showing, but don’t disturb the tape line.
 Remove the backing while keeping the letters held up away from the hull.
 Lightly spray the hull where the letters will go as well as the back of the sheet with the backing removed.
 Don’t use too much water, just a light misting.
 Carefully lower the sheet, starting at the center, and smooth to either side.
 The moisture will allow the letters to move slightly if one gets wrinkled.
 When it is all squeegeed down leave it for a few minutes until you think the moisture is dried.
-Don’t wait more than a few hours.
+Don’t wait more than a few hours, minutes is better.
 Then remove the front paper and the blue tape.
 Repeat for the top line of lettering.

 After you are done, if you are going to have a renaming ceremony, you should cover the name with a towel until the reveal during the ceremony.
 This way you introduce the new name to Neptune in proper fashion.